Gritton History, Family Crest & Coats of Arms

 Early Notables of the Gritton family (pre 1700)

+Outstanding amongst the family at this time was John Gurdon (c.
 1544-1623), an English landowner and politician who sat in the House of Commons in 1571; Brampton Gurdon (died 1649), an English country gentleman and politician who sat in the House of Commons from 1621 to...

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Gritton were among those contributors:

 Gritton Settlers in United States in the 20th Century

 - James Francis Gritton, aged 48, originally from Liverpool, England, arrived in New York in 1919 aboard the ship "Mauretania" from Southampton, England

 - Lud Gritton, aged 27, arrived in New York in 1919 aboard the ship "Siboney" from Brest, France

 - Mary Gritton, aged 33, originally from Liverpool, England, arrived in New York in 1920 aboard the ship "Kaiserin Augusta Victoria" from Liverpool, England

 Contemporary Notables of the name Gritton (post 1700)